Class Schedules and Catalog Background Image

 International Baccalaureate (IB) Examination Program

-MiraCosta grants general education and elective credit toward the associate degree for higher-level exams passed with a minimum score of 4 or 5 depending on the exam, consistent with the CSU system.
-Students intending to transfer to a four-year institution should consult with the individual university regarding its credit policy.
-The International Baccalaureate Guide identifies how specific exams can be used for these purposes.
+MiraCosta grants credit toward the associate degree for most high level exams passed with a minimum score of 5.
+However, individual departments may also determine course equivalency.
+The International Baccalaureate Guide identifies how specific exams can be used for CPL.

 College Level Examination Program (CLEP)

-MiraCosta may award credit for successful completion of certain CLEP general examinations and subject examinations with a minimum score of 50, consistent with the CSU system.
-These examinations are especially valuable for people whose learning experiences have taken place primarily outside formal classrooms.
-The CLEP Guide identifies how specific exams can be used for these purposes.
+MiraCosta grants credit for successful completion of certain CLEP general examinations and subject examinations with a minimum score of 50.
+The CLEP Guide identifies how specific exams can be used for CPL.

-Credit by examination is a process whereby discipline faculty administer a locally developed exam to determine whether a student can demonstrate sufficient mastery of the learning outcomes of that course.
-The determination to offer credit by examination rests solely on the discretion of the discipline faculty.
-A separate examination shall be conducted for each course for which credit is to be granted.
+Credit by exam is a process whereby discipline faculty administer a locally developed exam to determine whether a student can demonstrate sufficient mastery of the learning outcomes of that course.
+The determination to offer credit by exam rests solely on the discretion of the discipline faculty.
+A separate exam shall be conducted for each course for which credit is to be granted.

 Credit by exam will be offered only under the following conditions:

-1. A departmental or program credit by institutional examination policy is on file with Student Services.
+1. A departmental or program credit by exam policy is on file with Student Services.

-2. An instructor who has been designated by departmental statement as eligible to give credit by institutional examination in the course agrees that such credit by institutional examination is appropriate.
+2. An instructor designated by the departmental eligible to give credit by exam in the course agrees that credit by exam is appropriate.
 The instructor is responsible for selecting an appropriate exam.

-3. The student must be currently enrolled at the college and in good standing (see Academic Progress, Probation & Probation Appeal Process).
+3. The student must be currently enrolled at the college and in good standing (see Academic Progress and Notice).

-4. An examination may be taken only one time for a specific subject and will not be given in a subject previously completed unsatisfactorily (D, F, or NP).
+4. An exam may be taken only one time for a specific subject and will not be given in a subject previously completed unsatisfactorily (D, F, or NP).

-5. The deadline for returning a completed Credit for Prior Learning Assessment petition to the Admissions and Records Office is Friday of the sixth week of classes during a regular semester or the third week of classes during summer intersession.
+5. The deadline for returning a completed CPL Assessment petition to the Admissions and Records Office is the thirty (30) percent deadline of a regular semester or the third week of classes during summer intersession.

-6. Students have until the 75 percent deadline to withdraw their intent to take the exam; after that, they must take the exam or they will automatically be issued a grade of “F.”
+6. Students have until the seventy-five (75) percent deadline to withdraw their intent to take the exam in writing to the Admissions and Records Office; after that, they must take the exam or they will automatically be issued a grade of “F.”

-7. Credit by institutional examination will generally not be offered for a course the student is currently enrolled in or for a course that is a prerequisite to a more advanced course in the same subject for which the student has already received college credit.
+7. Credit by exam will not be offered for a course the student is currently enrolled in or for a course that is a prerequisite to a more advanced course in the same subject for which the student has already received college credit.

-8. A maximum of 15 units will be granted as credit by institutional examination at MiraCosta College.
-Note: This number does not include CLEP or other similar standardized tests.
+8. A maximum of 15 units will be granted as credit by exam at MiraCosta College.
+Note: This number does not include credit for standardized tests.

-11. Credits acquired by examination are not applicable to meeting of such unit-load requirements as Selective Service deferment, Veterans, or Social Security benefits.
+10. Credits acquired by exam are not applicable to meeting of such unit-load requirements for purposes of financial aid, Selective Service deferment, Veterans benefits, or Social Security benefits.

 Credit Using Industry-Recognized Credentials